The Importance of Teaching Tolerance: 9 Ways to Create an Inclusive Classroom

 1. Seek diversity in your own life

-“We can preach the value of diversity, but if we do not surround ourselves with people different from us, ideas counter to ours, and experiences out of our comfort zones, we aren't modeling that for our students,” McEachern says.
+“We can preach the value of diversity, but if we do not surround ourselves with people different from us, ideas counter to ours, and experiences out of our comfort zones, we aren't modeling that for our students."

 There are so many potential ways to do this, even if your time is limited.
-“One way that I personally seek to be more inclusive is to intentionally follow news sources and websites whose political affiliations are different from mine,” McEachern says.
-“I also make sure I am reading a variety of books by authors with varied backgrounds.”
+McEachern intentionally follows news sources and websites whose political affiliations are different from her own and reads books by authors from varied backgrounds.

 2. Give your classroom a diversity 'audit'

 Inclusivity is a learning process.
 Try to approach it with the fresh eyes of a new student.

 McEachern advises teachers to complete “diversity audits” of their classrooms.
 This can be as simple as walking around your room and making note of the identities and cultures represented in your classroom materials, books, pictures and classroom décor.
 You could even invite a friend to come by and make a few observations about what they see.

 It’s helpful to consider many different kinds of diversity as well.
 Perhaps you see a great representation of different ethnicities in your picture books for example, but don’t have any stories featuring various protagonists who are differently abled.
 If you walk around your class even for a moment in the mental shoes of someone else, you might notice a great deal.

 3. Enhance your activities